PeterChangHY/sensor_calibration_benchmark/README.md

       | 0.03| 0.04|

 ## Folder structure
-every bag should comes with a .csv file with the same basename of the bag in the same directory we use *vehicle name* as the first sub folders.
+Every bag should comes with a .csv file with the same basename and both are in the same directory

+Using *vehicle name* as the first sub folders.
 ```
 sensor_calibraton_benchmark
 │